rnemeth90/rnemeth90.github.io/content/projects/2024-12-17-annual-dr-exercise-2024.md

     - compliance
 ---

-Some customers — particularly in regulated industries like financial services — require documented, periodic proof that your disaster recovery plan actually works, not just that it exists on paper.
-This project was one of our recurring annual DR exercises to satisfy exactly that kind of requirement for an enterprise customer.
+Regulated customers (financial services, etc.) need documented proof that disaster recovery actually works, not just exists on paper.
+Annual DR exercise to satisfy that requirement.

-The exercise itself follows a defined pattern: copy a representative dataset into an isolated recovery environment, fail the environment over to our designated DR site, and have the customer (or a customer-facing team) run a smoke test to validate that critical functionality is available post-failover.
-Coordinating with the customer on what data could be used for the test (production-equivalent vs. general test data) and hitting their required testing window were as much a part of the project as the technical failover itself.
+Copy representative data to an isolated recovery environment, failover to the DR site, smoke test critical functionality.
+Coordinating with the customer on what data's usable and hitting their testing window is as much the project as the technical failover.

-Running this drill annually, rather than only when a real disaster forces the issue, is what actually keeps a DR plan credible instead of theoretical.
+Running it annually instead of only when disaster strikes is what makes the DR plan credible instead of theoretical.